-Distribution of this Policy: This Policy for Compliance with Applicable Federal and State False Claims Laws will be provided to all existing Champaign County Nursing Home employees and Directors (including officers and other management) as of [insert the date that this policy is implemented and distributed 1: will be given to all employees hired after implementation; and will be distributed to all Champaign County Nursing Home contractors and agents for their adoption.
-"Contractors and agents" means Champaign County Nursing Home's contractors, subcontractors and agents who furnish or authorize furnishing of Medicaid items or services: perform billing or coding functions; or are involved in the monitoring of health care provided by Champaign County Nursing Home.
+Distribution of this Policy: This Policy for Compliance with Applicable Federal and State False Claims Laws will be provided to all existing Champaign County Nursing Home employees and Directors (including officers and other management) will be given to all employees hired after implementation; and will be distributed to all Champaign County Nursing Home contractors and agents for their adoption.
+"Contractors and agents" means Champaign County Nursing Home's contractors, subcontractors and agents who furnish or authorize furnishing of Medicaid items or services; perform billing or coding functions; or are involved in the monitoring of health care provided by Champaign County Nursing Home.
 "Contractors and agents" do not include individuals, businesses or organizations that perform functions not associated with the provision of Medicaid items or services, such as copying or shredding services, grounds maintenance, or cafeteria or gift shop services.
-All employees, contractors and agents will sign an Acknowledgment documenting their receipt of this Policy
+All employees, contractors and agents will sign an Acknowledgment documenting their receipt of this Policy.